These 6 Signs May Indicate Depression in Teens

 Below are six signs you can look for to determine if your teen could be experiencing depression.
 If you recognize any of the following signs in your teenager The Mindful Practice can help.
 We offer therapy for teens to help them through their challenging transition to young adulthood.

-1. Excessive Crying and Sadness
+Excessive Crying and Sadness

-2. Lack of Motivation and Interest
+Lack of Motivation and Interest

 Problems at School

 Problems at school could also be caused by a lack of concentration and motivation.
 For example, skipping school, lack of participation in school and extracurricular activities, and plunging grades are all signs that your teen could be depressed.

-4. Changes in Weight or Eating Habits
+Changes in Weight or Eating Habits

 Depression causes people to isolate themselves.
-It’s common for a depressed teen to begin separating themselves from friends and family, wanting to instead spend time alone or locked in their room.
+It’s common for depressed teens to begin separating themselves from friends and family, wanting to instead spend time alone or locked in their room.
 If your teen is depressed, you may start to notice them begin to avoid spending time with friends and loved ones.